craftingcity/The-Known-World/Prenotes July 08 25.md

 ### What does the World Know?

+The ingame date is 19th of Harvest (7), 106AF.

 > **Operational Assignment**
 > Enter the Prison under the Garrison.
 Locate and eliminate the Captain of Imprisonment.
 Locate Prisoner 6522 within Block B and escort them to the surface.
 Report your completion within 4 days.